Mavericks vs. Pelicans Prediction & Picks - November 12

 - Computer Predicted Total: 230.6

-- Dallas and its opponents have gone over the total 77.8% of the time this season (seven out of nine).
-That's more often than New Orleans and its opponents have (four out of nine).
+- New Orleans and its opponents have gone over the point total 44.4% of the time this season (four out of nine).
+That's less often than Dallas and its opponents have (seven out of nine).

-- As a moneyline favorite this season, the Mavericks are 6-1, a better record than the Pelicans have put up (2-3) as moneyline underdogs.
+- As a moneyline favorite this season, the Mavericks are 6-1, a better record than the Pelicans have posted (2-3) as moneyline underdogs.

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.